tferro5915/TtStT/README.md

      3. `1` will split tracks per documents & the first heading level.
      4. `2` will split tracks per document and each heading level down to the second.
      5. etc. ...
+3. Update `settings.json` for offline voice, volume, and speech rate as needed.
+Also set if files should be processed offline.
+4. Update `settings.json` for online [API cool down](https://stackoverflow.com/questions/65980562/gtts-tts-gttserror-429-too-many-requests-from-tts-api-probable-cause-unknow) minutes to prevent getting blocked.
+Also set if files should be processed online.
-3. Run the script.
+5. Run the script with options below.
-4. Harvest your audio track files.
+6. Harvest your audio track files.
 Track titles start with document and header numbers separated by periods for easy sorting, and followed by the document name or header text.

 *Note*: Setting `data_loc` should only be changed if you are not using the Docker options or you change the location of data in the Docker container.